vatesfr/xen-orchestra/disaster_recovery.md

 Also, by default, the DR VM will have a "Disaster Recovery" tag.

+> **Size warning**: high retention number will lead to huge space occupation on your SR.

 ## Network conflicts

 If you boot a copy of your production VM, be careful: if they share the same static IP, you'll have troubles.